Plane 04

 Memory

-The immutable ledger spine.
+The immutable Governed Spine.
 Keon Memory is not a log.
 It is the constitutional memory layer, an append-only, monotonically sequenced record of every governed execution that cannot be reordered, overwritten, or selectively omitted.

 Memory is authoritative because it is immutable.